🎯 What is search intent optimization? (Direct answer)

 11. Optimising for Transactional Intent

 If the user is searching for pricing, show it immediately.
 Do not hide pricing behind "contact sales" for products where pricing is standard.
-Use Offer and PriceSpecification schema markup to enable Google to display pricing directly in search results — a direct CTR improvement for transactional SERPs.
+Use Offer and PriceSpecification schema markup to enable Google to display pricing directly in search results.

-The primary call-to-action should be visible above the fold and specific to the user's intent: "Buy Now" for product pages, "Start Free Trial" for SaaS, "Book Your Appointment" for services.
+The primary CTA should be specific to the user's intent: "Buy Now" for product pages, "Start Free Trial" for SaaS, "Book Your Appointment" for services.
 Generic CTAs like "Learn More" are an intent mismatch on transactional pages — the user does not want to learn more, they want to act.

 Place trust reinforcement near CTAs: star ratings, review counts, money-back guarantee badges, security certifications, customer count social proof.
-These reduce purchase anxiety at the moment of decision.
 An anonymous transactional page with no social proof is an E-E-A-T Trust failure at the most commercially critical moment in the user journey.

-Transactional pages have the lowest user patience threshold of any intent type.
-40% of users will abandon your website if it takes more than three seconds to load.
-Source: Search Atlas SEO Statistics, 2026 Transactional pages must achieve "Good" scores on all three Core Web Vitals metrics (LCP <2.5s, INP <200ms, CLS <0.1).
+40% of users will abandon a website if it takes more than three seconds to load.
+Transactional pages must achieve "Good" scores on all three Core Web Vitals metrics (LCP <2.5s, INP <200ms, CLS <0.1).
 Optimise images aggressively, defer non-critical scripts, and minimise third-party tracking pixels on checkout flows.
+See the Site Speed & Core Web Vitals Guide →

 Implement Product, Offer, and AggregateRating schema on all transactional pages.
 Include price, priceCurrency, availability, and genuine review data.
-This enables rich snippets (price, star ratings, availability status) that significantly increase CTR from transactional SERPs — and validates trust at the SERP level before the user even arrives on your page.
+This enables rich snippets (price, star ratings, availability status) that significantly increase CTR from transactional SERPs.

 12. Handling Mixed-Intent and Fractured-Intent Queries